 Model validation of a dynamic embedded water base surface heat emitting system for buildings

-- Thomas, S., Franck, P. & André, P. Build.
+- Thomas, S., Franck, PY. & André, P. Build.
 Simul.
 (2011) 4: 41. doi:10.1007/s12273-011-0025-8

 A numerical model is developed to assess the static and dynamic operations of a new kind of floor heat emitter.
 Surface floor heating systems are widely used to achieve better comfort conditions in residential and tertiary building sector.
 Classical floor heating systems have a low thermal response while the emitting device studied in this paper is highly reactive.
 It allows comfort enhancement and energy savings.
 A finite element method based software COMSOL Multiphysics is applied to solve the heat equation.
 This work focuses on the thermal behaviour of the emitter itself, but does not include a building model.
 A test bench has been built for this application to verify the numerical model.
 Both computational and experimental results demonstrate the benefits of this new heating and cooling device.